-A plan should be put in place for the management and maintenance of EV charging infrastructure, particularly where the chargers are being shared within a communal space.
+4.33 A plan should be put in place for the management and maintenance of EV charging infrastructure, particularly where the chargers are being shared within a communal space, to ensure the best arrangement is achieved to maximise effective use of the EVCP's.
 This could be part of a Travel Plan or a Car Park Management Plan.
 For example, is important that a plan is put in place to address how the electricity used to charge communal EV's will be paid for.
+Time limits/parking management may help facilitate suitable shared use of chargers.

 EVCP's should also be appropriately maintained to ensure they are working and available for use, to avoid users arriving to discover the EVCP does not work.
 The plan should also consider how change in demand may be responded to (i.e. if there is a significant increase in the number of EV's users at the development but not sufficient EVCP charging infrastructure to meet the rise in demand, how the current supply will respond to this needs to be considered).